In a nutshell

 Fort Point and Golden Gate Bridge in San Francisco

-At Fort Point you can sometimes surf under the Golden Gate Bridge
+At Fort Point you can sometimes surf right beneath the Golden Gate Bridge

-As passionate surfers, Fort Point was an absolute must for us in San Francisco.
-On certain days, a perfect wave forms right beneath the Golden Gate Bridge, without a doubt one of the most extraordinary surf spots on the California coast and a real hidden place to visit in San Francisco.
+As passionate surfers, Fort Point was of course an absolute must for us in San Francisco.
+On some days, a wave breaks right underneath the Golden Gate Bridge — surely one of the most unique surf spots along the California coast.

-Important: This surf spot is only suitable for experienced surfers and works only under specific conditions.
-We weren’t so lucky during our visit, there wasn’t a single wave all week!
+Important: This spot is only suitable for experienced surfers and rarely works.
+We were out of luck — there wasn’t a single wave during the entire week we were there.

 North Beach